pajmd/KubernetesRelated/kubectl-cheat-sheet.md

 ```
 k describe service my-service
 ```
-* get the log of the created thing
+* get the log of a pod
 ```
 k logs -f my-pod
 ```